 The first phase of the Red and Purple Modernization (RPM) Program will completely rebuild the Lawrence, Argyle, Berwyn and Bryn Mawr stations and all the tracks and support structures for more than a mile adjacent to the stations.

-To rebuild the Lawrence, Argyle, Berwyn and Bryn Mawr stations, we expect to close the stations in spring 2021 to begin reconstruction of the stations and track structure between the stations.
-We will open at that time temporary stations at Bryn Mawr and Argyle to provide Red Line access to our customers.
+To rebuild the Lawrence, Argyle, Berwyn and Bryn Mawr stations, we temporarily closed the Berwyn and Lawrence stations in spring 2021 to begin reconstruction of the stations and track structure between the stations.
+We opened temporary stations at Bryn Mawr and Argyle to provide Red Line access to our customers.
 We expect the new stations to reopen by 2025.